Ostrava: History

 After the war, the city's German-speaking population were expelled in accordance with the Potsdam Agreement.
-At a massacre at an internment camp, 231 German-speaking citizens were killed.
+231 German-speaking citizens were killed in a massacre at an internment camp, known as the Hanke Lager Massacres.
 The liberation of Ostrava by the Red Army led to the city entering its greatest period of expansion.
 Initially, the new housing projects were on a relatively-small scale focusing on the Poruba district and featuring architecture in the Socialist realism style.
 Later, however, the authorities built larger-scale developments of prefabricated apartment blocks in Poruba and created a series of satellite estates to the south of the city (Ostrava-Jih).
 The city centre was gradually depopulated, and its people were moved out to the suburbs, as part of a long-term plan to destroy the city centre entirely and to turn the land over to coal-mining.

 The 1990s brought a rapid decline in the city's traditional industrial sectors: iron, steel, chemicals and coal-mining.
 The last coal was mined on 30 June 1994, which was accompanied by major investments to rectify ecological damage done by decades of heavy industry.
 The projects ultimately brought major improvements in the city's environment and quality of life.
 Ostrava became an important tourist centre that offered easy access to the nearby Hrubý Jeseník and Moravian-Silesian Beskids mountains.

 As well as hundreds of hectares of recultivated former mining land, the city also has numerous natural landscape features of interest, many of which are protected nature reserves.
 They include the Polanský Forest and the Polanská Meadows, both of which form part of the Poodří (Oder Basin) nature reserve.

 A rare geological feature found in the city is the granite erratic boulders.
 Originally from Scandinavia, they were left behind after the last ice age, when the ice sheets retreated.
 Another feature is the Ema slag heap, an artificial hill made of mining waste (slag) that offers panoramic views.
 The waste is still burning deep beneath the surface, which gives the slag-heap its own microclimate.

 On 10 December 2019, a shooting at a hospital in Ostrava left eight people dead, including the perpetrator.

 Geography

-Ostrava is situated at the meeting point of four rivers: Oder, Opava, Ostravice and Lučina.
-Ostrava is mostly located in the Ostrava Basin lowland, the southwestern part od the municipal territory extends into the Moravian Gate.
-Ostrava is mostly low-lying, with a highest point of 280 m above sea level, and has a Central European climate with typical flora and fauna.
+Ostrava is located about 270 km east of Prague.
+It lies mostly in the Ostrava Basin lowland, only the southwestern part of the municipal territory extends into the Moravian Gate.
+Ostrava is mostly low-lying, with a highest point of 280 m above sea level.
+The city is situated at the meeting point of four rivers: Oder, Opava, Ostravice and Lučina.
 It differs from most neighbouring regions by the high concentration of industry, dense population and the geographical conditions of the Ostrava Basin.
+The Poodří Protected Landscape Area extends to the city's territory in the southwest.